zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Why is that so important?

 **ZMD**: There's this central flaw in human cognition where—this is a little bit speculative, but evolutionary psychologically, there's this idea that a lot of what our reasoning is designed to do is to persuade other people to believe things that would benefit us if they believed them.
 And this is not actually the same thing as believing what is true.
 If other people have artificially positive beliefs about me, they might treat me nicer.
 And so people's cognition has been evolved with this warp to self-deceive in order to deceive others.
-And so writing about evolution and evolutionary psychology and about Bayesian reasoning, just articulates this whole worldview where instead of just being a human and doing the things that everyone does without noticing, you have this like normative ideal of, here's how Bayesian decision theory works and contrasting the normative ideal with the way people naturally think and it's just a very powerful idea.
+And so writing about evolution and evolutionary psychology and about Bayesian reasoning, just articulates this whole worldview where instead of just being a human and doing the things that everyone does without noticing, you have this normative ideal of, here's how Bayesian decision theory works and contrasting the normative ideal with the way people naturally think and it's just a very powerful idea.

 And like, it's kind of sad that at the beginning, I, and I think a lot of people had a lot more optimism, like, wow, this is revolutionary.
 We are going to be the second scientific revolution.
 This is life-changing.
 And it was life-changing for me, but I don't think the rationality movement as having a mission to promote sanity, I do not think we succeeded.
 We succeeded in a narrow sense that might be somewhat legible to _New York Times_ readers, in the sense that we got a lot of money and adherents and published some books and we [bought a hotel](https://www.lighthaven.space/) or whatever, but that's not really success.
 Real success would be having an art of cognition that is so beyond what has been done before.
 And I don't think that ever panned out.
 The original essays are really good.
 I still stand by, I still believe those original essays, but there was this hope that these original essays will inspire more stuff like this.
 And it inspired a little, but people are still human.
 We have not figured out how to train people to be Bayesian super cognitive masters.
 And so Yudkowsky will probably say that he regards—so I'm saying, I think the rationality project has failed.
 Yudkowsky would probably also say that it failed.
 Again, as I've written about elsewhere, I even think he got worse.
 I don't think his recent stuff, I do not think measures up to the old stuff.
 It's very sad.